mheerdink/bayesian_ICC/README.md

 R Class to fit intra class correlations (ICCs) on multiple variables simultaneously using a Bayesian approach.

 It can estimate ICC values for many variables at the same time and in the same model; just give it a character vector with all desired variable as the first argument.
-This allows you to do some fancy things like comparing if the ICC of one variable is different from the same ICC for a different variable.
+This allows you to do some fancy things like studying the difference between ICCs for different variables.

 In Shrout and Fleiss' (1979) terminology (which is also followed in the psych package), it estimates ICC1, ICC1k, ICC2, ICC2k, ICC3, and ICC3k.